-Grains like barley or quinoa can easily be incorporated into salads (like this quinoa salad with grilled veggies) or can be substituted for rice.
+Grains like barley or quinoa can easily be incorporated into salads (like this quinoa salad with grilled veggies (/recipes/lunch/quinoa-salad-with-grilled-vegetables-and-cottage-cheese)) or can be substituted for rice.
 Other carbohydrate-rich whole grains include oats and popcorn, which can be included as a snack on its own or as part of a trail mix.